 There's more news from Apple!

 This time, Apple is adding a new data point to the iTunes Connect App Analytics update by breaking out app store impressions (i.e. the preview of your app) from product page views (i.e. your app's full listing).

-An app store impression occurs when people see a preview of your app listing, such as after searching a keyword below.
+An app store impression occurs whenever people see your app in the App Store, such as after searching a keyword below.
 Impressions are defined by Apple as:

 "The number of times your app was viewed on the App Store for more than one second.
 This includes search results, Featured, Explore, Top Charts and app Product Page Views.
 Apps listed in Updates in the App Store app are not included."

 A product page view occurs after a user clicks your app preview (i.e. an impression) OR after clicking a direct link and views your full app profile, such as Spotify's product page, here.
 Product page views are defined by Apple as:

 "The number of times your app’s App Store page has been viewed on a device using iOS 8 and tvOS 9 or later."

 Starting in May, 2016, app developers and marketers will start to see impressions in iTunes Connect, as well as product page viewsi; the former will always be higher than the latter due to product page views being counted, by definition, as impressions.

 Additionally, here are some definitions of different important app analytics terms, per Apple's App Analytics documentation.